eth-brownie/brownie/docs/api-brownie.rst

 .. py:exception:: brownie.exceptions.PragmaError

     Raised when a contract has no pragma directive, or a pragma which requires a version of solc that cannot be installed.

-types
-*****

-.. py:exception:: brownie.exceptions.InvalidABI

-    Raised when an invalid ABI is given while converting contract inputs or outputs.

 ``brownie._config``
 ===================